-Some (but definitely not all) folks prefer to ride the waves of their productivity, putting in focus work at odd hours.
-This is definitely what you might call an “advanced move” in the world of WFH because it can make collaboration more complicated, but it can and does work well for the right person and situation.
+Some (but definitely not all) folks prefer to ride the waves of their productivity and put in focused work at odd hours.
+Changing up your work schedule is definitely what you might call an “advanced move” in the world of WFH because it can make collaboration more complicated, but it can and does work well for the right person and situation.

 Sharing your status

-Whether you use Slack, Microsoft Teams, Google Hangouts, or signal flags to communicate, sharing your status becomes even more important when you’re working from home.
+Whether you use Slack, Microsoft Teams, Google Hangouts, or something else to communicate, sharing your status becomes even more important when you’re working from home.
 This communicates context to your colleagues as to what you’re up to, and in some cases, why you haven’t responded yet.